 How to help protect yourself from data breaches

 Data breaches seem to be happening more and more often, with data thieves targeting both small companies and global giants.
-Data thieves are always on the lookout—and you should be too.
-Here's what you need to know about protecting yourself from data breaches.
+Data thieves are always on the lookout — and it's a good idea to be prepared.
+Here is some information that might help you protect yourself from data breaches.

 How hacks can happen

 - High volume of malicious activity.
-In 2019, there were nearly 10 billion attacks identified regarding malicious software.
+In 2022, there were over 5.5 billion malware attacks worldwide.
 With such high volume, it makes it difficult to guard against every new threat.

 How to prevent a data breach